-NURS 1311 Adult Health (Health Care Professional Bridge) (5-9-8)
+NURS 1311 Adult Health (Health Care Professional Bridge)

-The course emphasizes quality and safety in nursing education core competencies, as it relates to the provision of patient centered care to people experiencing erspiratory, circulatory, renal, digestive, endocrine, musculoskeletal, and neurological alterations.
+The course emphasizes quality and safety in nursing education core competencies, as it relates to the provision of patient centered care to people experiencing respiratory, circulatory, renal, digestive, endocrine, musculoskeletal, and neurological alterations.
 Common health care alterations which are chronic in nature and that may require surgical intervention are emphasized.
-Development of personal responsibility and ethical behavior is acquired throug supervised lab performance and clinical experiences with selected patients.
+Teamwork, informatics, quality improvement, and evidenced based practice are essential components in the course.
+Development of personal responsibility and ethical behavior is acquired through supervised lab performance and clinical experiences with selected patients.

 Prerequisites: NURS 1301 and NURS 2313 and BIOL 2112K with grades of "C"

-Prerequisites: NURS 1301 and NURS 2313 and BIOL 2112K with grades of C or better.
+or better.

 Corequisite: NURS 1105.
-Offered: Spring.